petboa/Covid-Data-Project/README.md

 1. Execute the SQL scripts using your preferred SQL client.
 2. Ensure that the necessary database and tables (`CovidDeaths` and `CovidVaccinations`) are available.

-## Notes

-- The queries assume that the data is structured in a way consistent with the provided table names and columns.
-- Adjustments may be needed based on your specific database structure and requirements.

----